allo-protocol/allo-v2/contracts/readme/DonationVotingMerkleDistributionStrategy.md

 14. `_validateDistribution`: Validates a distribution with a provided Merkle proof.
 15. `_hasBeenDistributed`: Checks if a distribution has occurred.

-**Recipient Status Bitmap:**
+### Recipient Status Bitmap

 The contract employs a bitmap to efficiently store recipient statuses.
 Each bit in the bitmap represents a specific recipient's status (pending, accepted, rejected, appealed).
 By using 4 bits per recipient, the bitmap optimally accommodates five status levels.

-**Merkle Tree Distribution:**
+### Merkle Tree Distribution

 The contract implements a Merkle tree structure for fund distribution.
-Recipients receive a Merkle proof along with their allocation data.
-To claim funds, recipients submit their proof, and the contract verifies it against the Merkle root, ensuring the validity of distributions.
+The Merkle tree is stored in the `distributionMetadata` and the Merkle root is stored in `merkleRoot`.
+To distribute funds, a pool manager submits the proofs, and the contract verifies it against the Merkle root, ensuring the validity of distributions.

 In summary, the `DonationVotingMerkleDistributionStrategy` contract introduces a sophisticated fund distribution mechanism within the Allo ecosystem.
 By integrating Merkle trees, precise timestamps, and recipient status management, the contract guarantees secure and fair fund allocation.
 With the integration of external libraries and meticulous contract design, the strategy fosters efficient and secure fund distribution.

 ## User Flows

-**User Flow: Registering a Recipient**

-1. Recipient initiates a registration request.
-2. If `useRegistryAnchor` is enabled: a.
-Decodes recipient ID, recipient address, and metadata from provided data. b.
-Verifies sender's authorization as a profile member. c.
-Validates the provided data. d.
-If recipient ID is not a profile member, reverts. e.
-Registers recipient as "Pending" with provided details. f.
-Emits `Registered` event.
-3. If `useRegistryAnchor` is disabled: a.
-Decodes recipient address, registry anchor (optional), and metadata from provided data. b.
-Determines if registry anchor is being used. c.
-Verifies sender's authorization as a profile member if using registry anchor. d.
-Validates the provided data. e.
-If registry anchor is used and recipient ID is not a profile member, reverts. f.
-Registers recipient as "Pending" with provided details. g.
-Emits `Registered` event.

-* * *

-**User Flow: Reviewing Recipients**

-1. Pool Manager initiates a recipient status review request.
-2. Verifies if sender is a pool manager.
-3. Loops through provided application statuses: a.
-Updates recipient's internal status based on the application status. b.
-Emits `RecipientStatusUpdated` event.

-* * *

-**User Flow: Updating Pool Timestamps**

-1. Pool Manager initiates a pool timestamp update request.
-2. Verifies if sender is a pool manager.
-3. Updates registration and allocation timestamps.
-4. Emits `TimestampsUpdated` event.

-* * *

-**User Flow: Withdrawing Funds from Pool**

-1. Pool Manager initiates a withdrawal request.
-2. Verifies if sender is a pool manager.
-3. Deducts the specified amount from the pool amount.
-4. Transfers the specified amount to the sender's address.

-* * *

-**User Flow: Claiming Allocated Tokens**

-1. Recipient initiates a claim request.
-2. Verifies if claim amount is greater than zero.
-3. Transfers the claim amount of tokens from the contract to the recipient's address.
-4. Emits `Claimed` event.

-* * *

-**User Flow: Updating Distribution**

-1. Pool Manager initiates a distribution update request.
-2. Verifies if sender is a pool manager.
-3. Checks if distribution has started, reverts if it has.
-4. Updates merkle root and distribution metadata.
-5. Emits `DistributionUpdated` event.

-* * *

-**User Flow: Distributing Funds**

-1. Pool Manager initiates a batch payout request.
-2. Verifies if sender is a pool manager.
-3. Checks if distribution has started.
-4. Decodes distribution data and loops through distributions: a.
-Validates the distribution using merkle proof. b.
-Deducts the distributed amount from the pool amount. c.
-Transfers the distributed amount to the recipient's address. d.
-Marks the distribution as done. e.
+### Registering a Recipient

+* Recipient initiates a registration request.
+* If `useRegistryAnchor` is enabled:
+  *  Decodes recipient ID, recipient address, and metadata from provided data.
+  * Verifies sender's authorization as a profile member.
+  * Validates the provided data.
+  * If recipient ID is not a profile member, reverts.
+  * Registers recipient as "Pending" with provided details.
+  * Emits `Registered` event.
+* If `useRegistryAnchor` is disabled:
+  * Decodes recipient address, registry anchor (optional), and metadata from provided data.
+  * Determines if registry anchor is being used.
+  * Verifies sender's authorization as a profile member if using registry anchor.
+  * Validates the provided data.
+  * If registry anchor is used and recipient ID is not a profile member, reverts.
+  * Registers recipient as "Pending" with provided details.
+  * Emits `Registered` event.

+### Reviewing Recipients

+* Pool Manager initiates a recipient status review request.
+* Verifies if sender is a pool manager.
+* Loops through provided application statuses and
+  * Updates recipient's internal status based on the application status.
+  * Emits `RecipientStatusUpdated` event.

+### Updating Pool Timestamps

+* Pool Manager initiates a pool timestamp update request.
+* Verifies if sender is a pool manager.
+* Updates registration and allocation timestamps.
+* Emits `TimestampsUpdated` event.

+### Withdrawing Funds from Pool

+* Pool Manager initiates a withdrawal request.
+* Verifies if sender is a pool manager.
+* Deducts the specified amount from the pool amount.
+* Transfers the specified amount to the sender's address.

+### Claiming Allocated Tokens

+* Recipient initiates a claim request.
+* Verifies if claim amount is greater than zero.
+* Transfers the claim amount of tokens from the contract to the recipient's address.
+* Emits `Claimed` event.

+### Updating Distribution

+* Pool Manager initiates a distribution update request.
+* Verifies if sender is a pool manager.
+* Checks if distribution has started, reverts if it has.
+* Updates merkle root and distribution metadata.
+* Emits `DistributionUpdated` event.

+### Distributing Funds

+* Pool Manager initiates a batch payout request.
+* Verifies if sender is a pool manager.
+* Checks if distribution has started.
+* Decodes distribution data and loops through distributions and
+  * Validates the distribution using merkle proof.
+  * Deducts the distributed amount from the pool amount.
+  * Transfers the distributed amount to the recipient's address.
+  * Marks the distribution as done. e.
 Emits `FundsDistributed` event.

-* * *

-**User Flow: Checking Distribution Status**
+### Checking Distribution Status

-1. User initiates a distribution status check request.
+* User initiates a distribution status check request.
-2. Checks if the specified distribution index has been marked as distributed.
+* Checks if the specified distribution index has been marked as distributed.

-* * *

-**User Flow: Checking Distribution Set Status**
+### Checking Distribution Set Status

-1. User initiates a distribution set status check request.
+* User initiates a distribution set status check request.
-2. Checks if the merkle root for distribution has been set.
+* Checks if the merkle root for distribution has been set.

-* * *

-**User Flow: Marking Recipient as Appealed**
+### Marking Recipient as Appealed

-1. Recipient initiates an appeal request.
+* Recipient initiates an appeal request.
-2. Checks if the recipient's internal status is "Rejected."
+* Checks if the recipient's internal status is "Rejected."
-3. Updates recipient's internal status to "Appealed."
+* Updates recipient's internal status to "Appealed."
-4. Emits `Appealed` event.
+* Emits `Appealed` event.

-* * *

-**User Flow: Checking Recipient Status**
+### Checking Recipient Status

-1. User initiates a recipient status check request.
+* User initiates a recipient status check request.
-2. Retrieves and returns the internal recipient status.
+* Retrieves and returns the internal recipient status.

-* * *

-**User Flow: Getting Recipient Details**
+### Getting Recipient Details

-1. User initiates a recipient details request.
+* User initiates a recipient details request.
-2. Retrieves and returns recipient details, including recipient address and metadata.
+* Retrieves and returns recipient details, including recipient address and metadata.

-* * *

-**User Flow: Getting Payout Summary**
+### Getting Payout Summary

-1. Pool Manager initiates a payout summary request.
+ * Pool Manager initiates a payout summary request.
-2. Decodes distribution data and retrieves recipient address and payout amount for a distribution.
+ * Decodes distribution data and retrieves recipient address and payout amount for a distribution.

-* * *

-**User Flow: Receiving Ether (Fallback Function)**
+### Receiving Ether (Fallback Function)

-1. The contract receives Ether from external transactions.
+* The contract receives Ether from external transactions.
-2. Ether is added to the contract's balance.
+* Ether is added to the contract's balance.